+'''

 VBoxManage modifyvm "VM name" --pagefusion on

+'''

 You can observe Page Fusion operation using some metrics.
 RAM/VMM/Shared shows the total amount of fused pages, whereas the per-VM metric Guest/RAM/Usage/Shared will return the amount of fused memory for a given VM.
-Please refer to chapter 8.35, VBoxManage metrics, page 173 for information on how to query metrics.
+See chapter 8.36, VBoxManage metrics, page 186 for information on how to query metrics.

-Note: Enabling Page Fusion might indirectly increase the chances for malicious guests to successfully attack other VMs running on the same host, see chapter 13.3.4, Potentially insecure operations, page 276.
+Note: Enabling Page Fusion might indirectly increase the chances for malicious guests to successfully attack other VMs running on the same host.